Cracko298/MC3DS-IronBrute/README.md

 Dave         |   27    |   31    |   350  |   2.75%    |         None         |    Yes - Shoulder |       Yes     |
 ===================================================================================================================
 ```
+## Goal of Mod:
+- This was developed to show that Models can be Modified and how to impliment custom logic (seperate from base).

 ![image](https://github.com/user-attachments/assets/4b3a12fe-c64c-4e86-903d-3f53f3d584af)
 ![image](https://github.com/user-attachments/assets/129a3f84-3825-402b-8d44-f73facee922e)